ryuichiueda/slides_marp/prob_robotics_2025/lesson8-1e.md

 ---

-### Fitting a Linear Equation Using the Least Squares Method
+### Fitting a Linear Equation using the Least Squares Method

 - For the points $(x, y)_{1:N}$, find $w_1, w_0$, where the line $y=w_1 x + w_0$ passes through the middle.
     - $w_1$ is the slope, and $w_0$ is the intercept.
     - The most basic regression you've probably studied somewhere.

 ![bg right:30% 100%](./figs/lsm_liner.png)